 Disclosure of different types of sexual misconduct shared with a "Campus Reporting Authority" must be reported promptly to the Title IX Coordinator.
 The Title IX Coordinator works collaboratively with the reporting individual and makes every effort to operate with discretion and maintain the privacy of all parties involved.

 Confidential Resources keep your identity and information private and anonymous.
 Counselors are confidential resources.
-SCCC Counseling Services is located in B206 973-300-2207; advising@sussex. edu.
+Counseling Services are located in B206 973-300-2207; advising@sussex.edu.

 Report an Incident